K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 </table>

 ### <a name="28"/>7.2.
 Binding and Provisioning for Service in Open Cloud Platform
-In order to use the registered service described in chapter 6, it should be provisioned or bound.
-The App should be deployed for at least once to be connected.
+To use the registered service described in chapter 6, it should be provisioned or bound.
+The App should be deployed at least once to be connected.
-For detailed description of the Open Cloud Platform's usage, refer to the service usage.
-In here, a brief explaination on connection of the road name address service will be done.
+For a detailed description of the Open Cloud Platform's usage, refer to the service usage.
+Here, a brief explanation on the connection of the road name address service will be done.

 #### <a name="29"/>7.2.1 Provisioning of Service
 First, check if there are services on the open cloud platform Marketplace.